Last updated on January 17th, 2021 at 04:48 pm

 Scientists estimate there are only 360 to 400 right whales.
 Despite decades of volunteer whale watchers, that number is decreasing and some predict the right whale will be extinct in 20 years.

-The National Oceanic and Atmospheric Administration said 20 right whales died in in 2017 and 2018 and there are only 100 breeding females left in the Atlantic.
+The National Oceanic and Atmospheric Administration said 26 right whales died from 2017 to 2019 in northern waters, leaving an estimated 100 breeding females left in the Atlantic.
 In further disturbing news, during the 2017-2018 season, no calves were born in the Southeast during the winter calving season.

 Why are they “right” whales?
 Because early whalers appreciated that their high blubber content made them float when dead.
 Whalers reduced the population to a few dozen by 1900.